danyul/ionical/README.md

                [-n NUMBER_TO_COMPARE]
                [-x CONVERSION_DICTIONARY_FILENAME]

-Help / Version Info:
+Help/About:
   -v, --version         Print version, then exit (ignoring below options).
   -h, --help            Print help message, then exit (ignoring below options).

-Main Operations (can specify one or more, but at least one MUST be specified):
+Main Operations (one or more of these MUST be specified):
   -g, --get_today       Download current .ics files and label them with today's date.
                         This will be done prior to running any other Main Operations.
                         (If not specified, operations will use only .ics files